jonnopon/ProtoGL/README.md

 ###Pre-Ludum-Dare Prep (priority changes/upgrades)
 - ***(new) UI***
-    - At the moment, either relatively or absolutely positioned elements
+    - At the moment, just absolutely positioned/dimensioned elements
-    - Panels, text boxes, buttons will do as a starter for now
+    - ~~Panels~~, text boxes, buttons will do as a starter for now
-    - *maybe* some kind of layout system?
 - ***Rendering***
     - *Renderer*
         - Stop assuming uniform types!